internet-de-france/cto-bro.com/home/en.md

 Value Proposition:
   Text: "## Why choose CTO Bro mentoring?"
   Body:
-  - "### CTO Bro, years in advance \nThe digital world is changing fast - technology, practices, businesses and especially us, people.
+  - "### CTO Bro, years in advance
+  The digital world is changing fast - technology,
+    practices, businesses and especially us, people.
 In this area, success is directly linked to the ability to evolve rapidly.

-    \nThe only way to succeed: to find the right sources of information, to feel what deserves time and attention.
+    The only way to succeed: to find the right sources of information, to feel what deserves time and attention.
 It is an instinct that is acquired with work and experience."
-  - "### The Bros, Pros! \nWe recruit for you CTOs and lead devs referent in their fields.
+  - "### The Bros, Pros!
+  We recruit for you CTOs and lead devs referent in their
+    fields.
 They are not consultants, they are mentors.

-    \nOur coaches evolve
+    Our coaches evolve
     in the same frame as yours, they are full time on an ambitious project which is based on them, on their technical and human skills.

-    \nIn addition to a confidentiality
+    In addition to a confidentiality
     agreement (NDA) you can trust them blindly, each coach follows only one startup."
-  - "### Save time, let yourself be guided \nMentors make you benefit from their expertise, in groups or individually, occasionally or daily.
+  - "### Save time, let yourself be guided
+  Mentors make you benefit from their expertise,
+    in groups or individually, occasionally or daily.
 No matter the method, we want your success.

-    \nIn all cases we assure you a rich and personal relationship."
+    In all cases we assure you a rich and personal relationship."
   Call To Action: Trial EN
 The solution:
   Text: "## The CTO Bro solution"